FFyyy0801/huzecong.github.io/_posts/2017-08-06-research-notes.md

 #### Task Description

 - Generate a tree structure over a sentence, describing dependency of words.
 - A directed tree, with a label for each edge, denoting the type of dependency.
+- There can be multiple roots for a single sentence, especially when the sentence is conjoined by conjunctions (e.g. "and").

+#### Methods

+- Methods can be basically categorized into one of the two:

+- **Transition-based methods**: Shift-reduce parsers that acts like a pushdown automata, at each time step the model can choose to either SHIFT (push word to stack), or REDUCE (pop the top two words from stack, assign one of the as the parent of the other, and push the parent back into the stack).
+More complicated models support other actions.
+These methods often make local decisions, and use greedy decoding.

 - **Arc-factored graph-based methods**: Assign likelihood for each ordered pair of nodes, and for each label type.
 Run Chu-Liu-Edmonds' algorithm for maximum spanning arborescence.
+These methods usually make global decisions.

 #### [Deep Biaffine Attention](https://arxiv.org/pdf/1611.01734) by T. Dozat & Manning